If you are flying soon, welcome back to Tucson International Airport (TUS)!

 Southwest Airlines Steps to Ensure Your Safety

-Through at least November 30, Southwest is limiting the number of tickets sold on each flight to allow for the middle seat to remain open.
-It is keeping its its open seating policy and will allow families traveling together to use the middle seat.
-Southwest permits neck gaiters if they cover the nose and mouth and can be secured under the chin.
-At check-in Southwest passengers must complete a health declaration form.
+Through November 30, Southwest is limiting the number of tickets sold on each flight to allow for the middle seat to remain open.
+In keeping with its open seating policy, Southwest will allow families traveling together to use the middle seat.

 Sun Country Airlines Safety Updates